Creamy Tomato Mushroom Pasta

 Even though my go-to recipe is similar to a marinara, I was in the mood for a creamier sauce; however, I didn’t want a super heavy sauce for summer.

-That’s when I came up with this Creamy Tomato Mushroom Pasta Dinner For Two with fresh spinach leaves.
+That’s when I came up with this Creamy Tomato Mushroom Pasta with fresh spinach leaves.

 It’s the tomato sauce you will want to make when you don’t have any jars in your pantry.
 It won’t take you hours to make either, making this dinner ideal for those busy weeknights.